Mohammad Ashraful: Captaincy (2007–2009)

-During the first Test match of South Africa's 2007–08 tour, Ashraful dismissed AB de Villiers in very unusual fashion: after the ball left his hand it bounced twice, at which point de Villiers attempted to hit the ball but instead sent it straight up instead.
+During the first Test match of South Africa's 2007–08 tour, Ashraful dismissed AB de Villiers in an unusual fashion: after the ball left his hand it bounced twice, at which point de Villiers attempted to hit the ball but instead sent it straight up.
 Ashraful caught the ball and, despite de Villiers standing his ground, umpire Steve Bucknor confirmed the dismissal.
-The dismissal was legal per Law 24, section 6 of the Laws of cricket which state the ball must bounce more than twice or roll along the ground to be deemed a no-ball.
+The dismissal was legal per Section 6 of Law 24 of the Laws of Cricket, which states the ball must bounce more than twice or roll along the ground to be deemed a no-ball.

-After an extended run of poor form and Bangladesh's first-round exit in the World Twenty20 2009, Ashraful was sacked as captain in June 2009.
-He was replaced by Mashrafe Mortaza for the tour of West Indies, with Shakib Al Hasan taking the position of vice-captain.
-It was hoped that Ashraful could climb out of the batting form slump in all formats in the international game with the release of the pressure of the captaincy.
+After an extended run of poor form and Bangladesh's first-round exit in the 2009 World Twenty20, Ashraful was dismissed as captain in June 2009.
+He was replaced by Mashrafe Mortaza for the tour of the West Indies, with Shakib Al Hasan as vice-captain.
+It was hoped that Ashraful could improve his performance in the international game following his dismissal as captain.

-However, Ashraful captained Bangladesh at the 2010 Asian Games in late November.
+Ashraful later captained Bangladesh's team again at the 2010 Asian Games in late November.
 They played Afghanistan in the final; Bangladesh won by five wickets, securing the country's first gold medal at the Asian Games.

 Post-captaincy (2009–present)

 Ashraful was dropped when England toured Bangladesh in February and March 2010.
 He was recalled for Bangladesh's tour of England two months later.
 He struggled in June's 2010 Asia Cup, and was subsequently dropped; he was recalled for the ODI leg of the England tour due to injuries to the squad.
-After a poor run of form, Ashraful was dropped for ODI series against New Zealand in October 2010.
+After a poor run of form, Ashraful was dropped from the ODI series against New Zealand in October 2010.
 Though he was out of the squad, the following month when the BCB announced its central contracts for the coming year Ashraful was one of six players given the highest level of contract (A+).

-The West Indies toured in October, but after scoring just two runs in as many matches in the ODI series against them, Ashraful was dropped from the Test squad.
+The West Indies toured Bangladesh in October, but after scoring just two runs, Ashraful was dropped from the Test squad.

-Shortly after winning the Asian Games, Ashraful was recalled to Bangladesh's full squad for the five-match ODI series against Zimbabwe in December.
-Though they lost the first match, Bangladesh went on to win the next three completed, with one called off due to rain, to beat Zimbabwe 3–1.
+Shortly after winning the Asian Games in 2010, Ashraful was recalled to Bangladesh's full squad for the five-match ODI series against Zimbabwe in December.
+Though they lost the first match, Bangladesh went on to win the next three, with one called off due to rain, and defeated Zimbabwe 3–1.
 Ashraful played one match, scoring six runs.

 He was included in Bangladesh's 15-man squad for the 2011 Cricket World Cup, co-hosted by Bangladesh along with India and Sri Lanka.
-From three matches Ashraful managed 18 runs and was dropped out from the squad for the three-match ODI series against Australia that followed.
+In three matches, Ashraful scored only 18 runs and was dropped from the squad for the three-match ODI series against Australia that followed.